amansrivastava17/amansrivastava17/README.md

 - 😇 Believe in:
   - *You I can is more important than your IQ*
   - *You Imagination is more important than your Knowledge*
-- ⚡ Fun fact: Tea person / Prefer beach over mountain for working ;)
+- ⚡ Fun fact: Tea person, Prefer beach over mountains ;)

 [![github stats](https://github-readme-stats.vercel.app/api?username=amansrivastava17&show_icons=true&hide_border=False)](https://github.com/amansrivastava17)